 Role

-Dr Amy Twigger Holroyd is Associate Professor of Fashion and Sustainability in the School of Art & Design.
+Dr Amy Twigger Holroyd is Professor of Alternative Fashion Systems at Nottingham School of Art & Design.
 Through design-led participatory research, she explores plural possibilities for post-growth fashion systems: alternative ways of living with our clothes that meet our fundamental human needs and respect ecological limits.
-Amy also contributes to BA and MA teaching, supervises PhD students and is Chair of the Art, Architecture, Design and Humanities Research Ethics Committee.
+Her current projects are Fashion Fictions and Organizing Differently.

 Career overview

-After studying for a BA and MA in fashion and textile design, Amy launched her experimental knitwear label, Keep & Share, in 2004.
-She sold her knitwear nationally and internationally and received a number of awards, including the Crafts Council Development Award.
-Her work has been featured in many publications, from Vogue to Fashion Theory; in books including Sustainable Fashion and Textiles: Design Journeys by Kate Fletcher, The Culture of Knitting by Jo Turney, and Knitting: Fashion, Industry, Craft by Sandy Black; and in UK and international exhibitions.
+After studying BA and MA in fashion and textile design, Amy ran her experimental knitwear label, Keep & Share, for ten years.
+She sold her knitwear nationally and internationally and received awards including the Crafts Council Development Award.
+Her work was featured in many publications, from Vogue to Fashion Theory.

-Amy studied for a PhD at Birmingham City University from 2010 to 2013.
-Entitled Folk Fashion: Amateur Re-knitting as a Strategy for Sustainability, this work utilised a participatory workshop-based methodology to generate new insights about experiences of making, remaking and fashion.
-The research formed the basis of her first book, Folk Fashion: Understanding Homemade Clothespublished by I.B.Tauris in 2017.
-The practical side of the project developed into Reknit Revolution, an initiative that supports knitters to rework the items in their wardrobes.
-This work was showcased at a major solo exhibition at Rugby Museum & Art Gallery in 2017.
+Amy studied for a PhD at Birmingham City University.
+Entitled Folk Fashion: Amateur Re-knitting as a Strategy for Sustainability, this research used a participatory workshop-based methodology to generate new insights about experiences of making, remaking and fashion.
+The research formed the basis of Amy’s first book, Folk Fashion: Understanding Homemade Clothes (I.B.
+Tauris, 2017) and the Reknit Revolution initiative and exhibition.

-From 2014 to 2016 Amy was a postdoctoral Research Fellow at the University of Leeds, working on the AHRC-funded Design Routes project.
-This research explored how design can make a meaningful contribution in revitalising culturally significant designs, products and practices to make them relevant to the needs of people today.
+Following her PhD, Amy was a postdoctoral Research Fellow at the University of Leeds, working on an AHRC-funded project that explored how design can contribute to the revitalisation of culturally significant designs, products and practices.
 A co-edited book, Design Roots: Culturally Significant Designs, Products, and Practices, was published by Bloomsbury Academic in 2018.

-Soon after joining NTU in 2016 Amy co-edited a second book, Fashion Knitwear Design.
-The chapters were written by the team of specialists who deliver the university’s highly respected fashion knitwear design courses.
+Soon after joining Nottingham Trent University in 2016 Amy co-edited a second book, Fashion Knitwear Design, with her colleague Helen Hill.
+The chapters were written by the team of specialists who deliver Nottingham Trent University’s highly respected fashion knitwear design courses.

 Research areas